nufeng1999/vscode-openclaw/README.md

 #### Enabling Supervision

 Enable supervision via the checkbox in the chat HUD panel, or use the `toggleSupervision` command.
-When active, the extension periodically checks whether the current agent's output has changed, sends reminders if it hasn't, and asks the supervisor agent for a stop decision.

 #### Configuration Example